FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 In each section below I lightly cover the differences between SWAG/Traefik, what was needed to migrate to Traefik, and how I implemented it along with examples, if necessary.

+> This guide and the [companion repository](https://github.com/FoxxMD/traefik-homelab) use **user-defined docker networks** for all examples.
+To make these examples work you will first need to create these OR modify the examples to use default bridge networking (`HOST_IP:PUBLISHED_PORT`). [**See networking differences and guide networking setup below for instructions.**](#user-defined-vs-default-bridge-networking)
+{: .prompt-warning}

 ### Web Routing Parity

 This was the hardest requirement to meet for **edge cases**.
 Unlike NGINX,